rossprogram/rossprogram.github.io/index.md

   nav: "menu"
 ---

-The application window for the 2023 *Ross Mathematics Program* will open **in a few days.**  For full consideration, completed applications must be submitted before the end of March.
-The Ross Admissions Committee will begin reading applications on April 1, and admission decisions will be made later that month.
+The application window for the 2023 *Ross Mathematics Program* is now open.
+For full consideration, completed applications must be submitted before the end of March.
+The Ross Admissions Committee will begin reading applications on April 1, and admission decisions will be made later in April.

 The 2023 Ross/USA Program will have in-person, six-week, residential sessions at two locations: <br><br>